bklaric1/dataset_plotting/README.md

 ## Description
-Python script for plotting features from dataset.pkl files extracted from ROSbags
+Python scripts for plotting features from dataset.pkl files extracted from ROSbags